 Stellaris by Paradox Interactive is a manage-and-conquer type of strategy game, heavily based on Europa Universalis series developed by the same studios.
 Similarly to the previous games produced by the said developer, you become a leader of a nation, with the main goal of leading an empire to victory and glory.
 This time, however, your empire can be spread not only through the continent but also throughout the entire galaxy.
 Once you will deal with the internal issues of your solar system, you will have to depart from your home and subdue the rest of the galaxy by diplomacy or by force.

 Unlike any other title by Paradox studios, Stellaris gained a tremendous success almost the same moment the game hit the market shelves in May 2016.
+A solid video game advertising gampaign, and favorable press helped this game reach huge hieghts very quickly.
 According to numerous reports, the game sold more than 200,000 copies within the first 24 hours of the release.
 It soon appeared to break the revenue record comparing to any other game made by Paradox Interactive studios.
 Within the next month, many reports confirmed that the game successfully sold over 500,000 copies, and in 2018, it became known that Stellaris sold over 1,5 m copies in total.
 It appears that the numbers will yet to increase due to the regularly released expansions.

 Due to many custom scenarios and a variety of management features, Stellaris will provide you hundreds and thousands of hours of a non-linear gameplay.
 The game is huge, but there’s no need to worry – it has a clearly designed tutorial system that will introduce you to almost every little detail.
 If you enjoyed pondering over your next moves and scheming on how to overthrow your opponents in Europa Universalis games, you will experience the same thing here, but on a much larger scale.
 There are certain aspects like a combat system that still require some improvements, but generally speaking, it is a great space strategy game that both RTS and turn-based strategy fans should like.